Multivariate Extremes Over a Random Number of Observations: Introduction and background

-In this contribution, we derive the extreme-value copula and the stable-tail dependence function for the random vector $\bM_N$.
-To do so we characterize the joint extremal behaviour of $(\vk M_N,N)$ by establishing a new limit theorem concerning the domain of attraction for their joint distribution.
-The interest is to pinpoint the conditions that guarantee asymptotic dependence and independence between $N$ and $\bM_N$.
-Although $\vk M_N$ and $N$ are dependent, it is possible to have (under some restrictions) asymptotic independence.
-Roughly speaking this happens when $\EE{N}< \IF$.
-Consequently the extremal properties of $\vk{M}_N$ and $N$ can be studied separately.
-In the literature there are no results which can point to how different the extremal behaviour of $F_{\bM_N}$ is with respect to $F_{\bX}$.
-In the special case that
+Nowadays, applications involving complex phenomena frequently deal with the analysis of aggregated data.
+This is especially true in big-data problems, where it may be convenient (or unavoidable) to work with aggregated data in order to reduce the computational cost.
+Examples of aggregated data are the total amounts and maximum amounts obtained on a random number of observations.
+Such aggregated data are realizations of the random vectors

+where $N$ is a discrete random variable defined on $\N_+=\N\backslash\{0\}$.
+Assume hereafter that $N$ with distribution $F_N$ is independent of $\bX_i$'s.
+For dimension $d=1$ the tail behaviour of $S_N$ has been extensively studied in the literature \citep[e.g., ][]{r8,r9} and only few results are known on the extremes of $M_N$ \citep{r11, r12}.

+The first main purpose of this contribution is to extend the classical probabilistic theory on the extreme-values to the case when the latter are computed using replicates of $\bM_N$ (the random vector that represents aggregated data).
+In Section \ref{sec:app} we illustrate an application, in the context of big data on Internet traffic, which would benefit from such new theoretical developments.
+In the literature there are no results which can point to how different the extremal behaviour of $F_{\bM_N}$ is with respect to $F_{\bX}$, some preliminary findings are available in \citet{r10}.
+In this work, with Theorem \ref{theo:new_doa}, we provide the attractor for the joint distribution of $(\bM_N,N)$, where from the extremal behaviour of $\bM_N$ (our main focus) can be deduced, such as the tail behaviours of $F_{\bM_N}$.

-where $\slowf$ is a slowly varying function at infinity, we have $\EE{N}= \IF$ and the condition $F_{\bX}\in \MDA(G)$ implies $F_{\vk M_N }\in \MDA(G_\alpha),$ where $G_\alpha$, $\alpha\in(0,1)$, is a new max-stable distribution with an extreme-value copula $C_{G_\alpha}$, given in \eqref{eq:ev_alpha_copula}, which differs from $C_G$, the extreme-value copula of $G$.
-The coefficient $\alpha\in(0,1)$ influences the extremal dependence of the distribution function $G_\alpha$.
-We find that the extremal properties of $F_{\vk M_N}$ can be recovered by knowing the extremal properties of $F_{\bX}$ and the tail behaviour of $N$.
-Practical implications of our findings are the following:\\ For large $n$, the joint upper tail probability of $\bM_N$ can be approximated as follows
+Some more interesting results are obtained in the case where $F_N$ is very heavy-tailed, which appears to be the more relevant one in a context of big-data, as more data are produced and aggregating them is beneficial.
+Specifically, when $\prob(N> y) =y^{-\alpha} \slowf(y)$, with $y>0$ and $\alpha\in(0,1)$, where $\slowf$ is a slowly varying function at infinity, and $F_{\bX}\in \MDA(G)$, we show that $\bM_N$ and $N$ are asymptotically dependent.
+Furthermore, we find that in this case $F_{\bM_N }\in \MDA(G_\alpha),$ where $G_\alpha$ is a new max-stable distribution with an extreme-value copula $C_{G_\alpha}$, given in \eqref{eq:ev_alpha_copula}, differing from $C_G$, the extreme-value copula of $G$.
+The coefficient $\alpha\in(0,1)$ influences the extremal dependence structure of $G_\alpha$.
+A practical implication of our finding is that the extreme properties of $F_{\bM_N}$ can be recovered by knowing the extremal properties of $F_{\bX}$ and the tail behaviour of $N$.
+Here are two examples.
+The joint upper-tail probability of $\bM_N$ can be approximated as